warden-protocol/wardenprotocol/docs/docs/help-center/manage-intents.md

 ![Condition configurator](https://i.ibb.co/jvGr0PT/typeofcondition.png)

-After this screen you will need to configure accordingly to the type of condition that you had previously selected introducing the accounts that will participate in the intent.
+After this screen you'll need to configure accordingly to the type of condition that you had previously selected introducing the accounts that will participate in the intent.